What is API-key – Veles Help Center

 You can select one prepared Binding in several bots – and all of them will go to one trading account to work.

 The binding can be either Futures only or Spot only.
 The API key, however, may contain permissions for both types of trading.
 That is, there may be one key on the exchange, and there will be two different bindings in the profile for it – Spot and Futures.
+Like on the screenshot below, where both Bindings (named “Bybit Spot NLYT” and “Bybit Futures NLYT”) point to the same API key.

-The API key + Binding set can be created either with “Fast connection” (available for the main account of the exchange), or completely manually (required for subaccounts, since Fast connection is not supported).
+The “API key + Binding” set can be created either with “Fast connection” (available for the main account of the exchange), or completely manually (required for subaccounts, since Fast connection is not supported).

 If you change the key on the exchange, and you already have a binding used in twenty bots, then you just need to edit this one binding, insert new data from the key into it.
 And all bots will automatically use the new data, you do not need to edit each of them.

 When the API Binding is created correctly, the bot displays the amount of available funds (“Transferrable amount”) on the corresponding trading account in the “BALANCE” field.
 A Trading Account is a Derivative, Spot, or Unified Trading Account on an exchange.
-The Funds account is not a trading account, the bot does not connect to it.
+The Funding account is not a trading account, the bot does not connect to it.

 Veles cooperates with exchanges!